mars-protocol/v1-core/README.md

 Follow these instructions to verify that the smart contracts that exist on chain correspond to a particular version of the contract's source code:

 - Find the code ID of the contract you wish to verify.
 This can be found on the smart contract's page on [Terra Finder](https://finder.terra.money/).
 For example, the code ID of the MARS token contract [terra1a7zxk56c72elupp7p44hn4k94fsvavnhylhr6h](https://finder.terra.money/columbus-5/address/terra1a7zxk56c72elupp7p44hn4k94fsvavnhylhr6h) is `610`.
 - Download the wasm byte code relating to the code ID from the blockchain and calculate its SHA256 checksum.
-For example, the checksum of code ID `610` (the MARS token contract) is:
+For example, the checksum of code ID `610` (the MARS token contract) is `1cca9c6dbfcb876212ee21250b1352df6e0041a5a13b7c1bc562f0f001455977`, which can be calculated using this code:

 ```
 CODE_ID=610